ibm-satellite/academy-labs/azure/AcademyLabs.md

 ![image-20220613231544017](.pastes/image-20220613231544017.png)

-## Lab4 - Remove and replace an existinghost - Control plane
+## Lab 4 - Remove and replace an existinghost - Control plane

 After [Replace control plane](https://github.ibm.com/satellite-academy/student-labs/tree/main/common/assign-hosts#replace-control-plane) the location domain DNS is reset and configured again with the hosts IPs, this is the private IPs, so we have to reconfigure the Domain to use the public IPs.